Azragh/dg-scss-color-preview/README.md

 # DG SCSS Color Preview

-Inline color previews for SCSS variables, CSS custom properties, and derived color tokens.
+VS Code inline color previews for SCSS variables, CSS custom properties, and derived color tokens.

 DG SCSS Color Preview is designed for projects where colors are not only defined as direct literals, but also through SCSS variables, chained token systems, interpolation, and custom helper functions.